-Management stated that a plan was in place to restrict developer access to production for the central application but due to oversight the plan was not fully executed.
-The System is working on incorporating automated approval and deployment of changes into the production environment; however, it has not yet completed this process.
+Management stated, as it did in the prior year, that a plan was in place to restrict developer access to production for the central application but due to oversight the plan was not fully executed.
+Management also stated the System is working on incorporating automated approval and deployment of changes into the production environment; however, it has not yet completed this process.

 The lack of adequate change control procedures increases the risk that unauthorized changes are put into production that could compromise system integrity and data.
-(Finding Code No. 2016-003)
+(Finding Code No. 2017-002, 2016-003)